-This document celebrates this rich history, a story immortalized in the recent Michigan Municipal League book "The Economics of Place: The Art of Building Great Communities".
+This document celebrates this rich history, a story immortalized in the recent the Michigan Municipal League book "The Economics of Place: The Art of Building Great Communities".
 It updates major public policy documents which, when combined, set forth a community development strategy and a rural pattern of land use for the period ending in 2040.

-We are excited about our future together and welcome you to join with us in our journey as we build a great community.
+We are excited about our future and welcome you to join with us in the journey before us as we together build a great community.